Giuliano Panico, giuliano.panico [at] unifi.it

 For more information on Theoretical Physics research in Florence, visit here.

-The structure of the Theoretical Physics Curriculum, which allows for automatic online approval of a study plan, is summarized in the following table:
+The structure of the curriculum in Theoretical Physics is summarized in the following table:

 Type |